GSK-Biostatistics/beastt/README.md

 ## Usage

-At the moment {beastt} covers normal and binomial cases for more For more information, see the vignettes.
-Future updates are expected to include cases repeated measure cases.
+At the moment {beastt} covers cases when borrowing from external control data with either normal or binary endpoints.
+For more information, see the vignettes.
+Future updates are expected to include cases with survival endpoints and repeated measure.

 ## Contributing